[Dovecot] "Maximum number of connections from user+IP exceeded" solution [Error countermeasures]

 ■3.
 Check the differences

-Check the differences between the edited 20-imap.conf and the backup to make sure the additions and modifications are as intended .
+Check the differences between the edited 20-imap.conf and the backupconfirm that the additions and modifications were as intended.

 $ diff /etc/dovecot/conf.d/20-imap.conf //etc/dovecot/conf.d/20-imap.conf.`date +%Y%m%d`